Consolidated Accounts, Done Right for UK Groups

 Full FRS 102 consolidation

-We prepare the consolidated balance sheet, profit and loss, statement of changes in equity and cash flow statement, combining the parent and each subsidiary line by line.
-This includes the consolidation adjustments that catch most people out: eliminating intercompany loans, sales and dividends, removing unrealised profit on intra-group stock, and aligning subsidiary accounting policies and reporting dates to the parent's.
+We prepare the consolidated balance sheet, consolidated profit and loss account, consolidated statement of changes in equity and consolidated cash flow statement, combining the parent and each subsidiary line by line.
+This includes the consolidation adjustments that catch most people out: eliminating intra-group loans, sales and dividends, removing unrealised profit on intra-group stock, and aligning the group onto uniform accounting policies and coterminous year ends.

 • 03